Architecting Automated Performance Management (APM) Solution

 Solving the Biggest Big Data Challenges

 Modern data applications face a number of unique performance management challenges.
 These challenges exist at the individual application level, as well as at the workload and cluster levels.
 To solve these problems at every level, a performance management solution needs to offer a range of capabilities to tell users why apps fail and enable them to optimize entire clusters.
-As organizations look to get more and more out of their big data stack—including the use of artificial intelligence and machine learning—it’s imperative that they can address these common issues.
+As organizations look to get more and more out of their modern data stack—including the use of artificial intelligence and machine learning—it’s imperative that they can address these common issues.

 For more technical details, we refer the interested reader to our research paper to be presented at the biennial Conference on Innovative Data Systems Research (CIDR 2019).